Termites in Oklahoma: What You Need to Know

 Different Types of Termites

-There are a variety of termite species in North America, each with their own habits and preferred habitats.
+There are a variety of termite species in North America, each with its own habits and preferred habitats.
 One of the most widespread is the Eastern Subterranean Termite, which is the most likely to be seen in Oklahoma.
 There have also been instances of the Arid-Land Subterranean Termite and the Dark Southeastern Subterranean Termite.
 These subterranean species are the only termite species that are currently found in homes in Oklahoma.
 Other species, like the Drywood Termite, are not found here.

 If you're wondering what do these termites look like, Subterranean termite workers are usually 1/8 of an inch long and pale, while soldiers have thicker shells and are identified by their large, orange heads.
 Soldiers help protect the colony and will frequently fight with carpenter ants in the same area, so they may be more visible.